taooceros/Ugrad-Thesis/usage-fair-dlocks/naive-priority-locks.typ

 + Write the critical section that needs to be applied sequentially to the shared object in the `data` field of your thread local publication record.
 The `complete` is set to `false` to indicate that there is a new critical section to be applied.
 + Push your thread local publication record into the skiplist.
 + Check if the global lock is acquired.
 If so (there is a current active combiner), spin/wait on the `complete` field of your thread-local publication record.
+If not, proceed to Step 4.
+Once in a while, repeat Step 3.
-+ If the lock is not acquired, try to acquire it (via `CAS` or any other atomic operations), and if successful, become a combiner.
++ Try to acquire it (via `CAS` or any other atomic operations), and if successful, become a combiner.
 If failed, then someone else already become the combiner, you will return to Step 3.
 + Otherwise, you hold the lock and become the current combiner.
 Execute `combine` and then unlock the lock.